Bootstrap percolation on geometric inhomogeneous random graphs: Main results

+If the weights follow a weak power-law, then: \begin{enumerate}[(i)] \item[(iv)] If there exists a constant $\epsilon_0 >0$ such that $\infpar\ge \infthr^{1-\epsilon_0}$, then $|\VS{}{}{\le\infty}{}|=\Theta(n)$ whp. \item[(v)] If there exists a constant $\epsilon_0 >0$ such that $\infpar\le \infthr^{1+\epsilon_0}$, then $\VS{}{}{\le\infty}{}=\VS{}{}{\le0}{}$ whp. \end{enumerate} \end{thm} We note that for global initial infections, i.e.\ when $\Nuinit=n$, this threshold agrees with the critical infection rate determined in~\cite{candellero2014bootstrap} on (threshold) hyperbolic random graphs.
+This is not surprising, as hyperbolic random graphs are a special instance of GIRGs~\cite{bringmann2018geometric}.
+However, in~\cite{bringmann2018geometric} it was only shown that hyperbolic random graphs satisfy a weak power law, so the results in~\cite{candellero2014bootstrap} in their full strength are not a formal consequence of our results.

-Whenever we refer to the \emph{supercritical} regime we mean case (i) and (iv).
-Similarly, (iii) and (v) form the \emph{subcritical} regime and (ii) is the \emph{critical} regime.
-Note in particular that there is a supercritical regime regardless of how small the expected number $\Nuinit$ of vertices in the starting region is, provided that $\Nuinit = \omega(1)$.
-This is in sharp contrast to non-geometric graphs like Chung-Lu graphs, where the expected size of the bootstrap must be polynomial in $n$ (if the bootstrap is chosen at random).
+Whenever we refer to the \emph{supercritical} regime we mean case~(i) and~(iv).
+Similarly, cases~(iii) and~(v) form the \emph{subcritical} regime and~(ii) is the \emph{critical} regime.
+Note in particular that there is a supercritical regime regardless of how small the expected number $\Nuinit$ of vertices in the source region is, provided that $\Nuinit = \omega(1)$.
+This is in sharp contrast to non-geometric graphs like Chung-Lu graphs, where the expected number of vertices being infected initially must be polynomial in $n$ (if the initial infection is chosen at random).

 Indeed the proof of Theorem~\ref{thm:main} will grant a deeper insight into the evolution of the process.
 Since the process whp stops immediately in the subcritical regime, we may restrict ourselves to the other cases.
 We show a doubly logarithmic upper bound on the number of rounds until a constant fraction of all vertices are infected.
-Furthermore, we prove that this bound is tight up to minor order terms if the influence of the underlying geometry on the random graphs is sufficiently strong ($\alpha>\beta-1$).
-Remarkably, the bounds do not depend on the initial infection rate $\rho$, as long as $\rho$ is supercritical.
-Moreover, if the expected number $\Nuinit$ of vertices in the starting region is sufficiently small (if $\log \log \Nuinit= o(\log \log n)$), then the bound coincides with the average distance in the graph, again up to minor order terms.
+Furthermore, we prove that this bound is tight up to minor order terms if the influence of the underlying geometry on the random graphs is sufficiently strong, more precisely, as long as $\alpha>\beta-1$.